-Being familiar with essential staircase anatomy can help refine project goals and have productive conversations when getting estimates for the job.
-The focus here will be on interior stairs, as outdoor staircases materials, pricing, and regulations will differ even though the two share elements.
+Being familiar with basic staircase anatomy can help you refine project goals and have productive conversations if estimates for the job are required.

-The stair tread is the part of the stair that is stepped on and what is likely pictured when thinking of stairs.
-They’re often made of wood, although they may have another finish layer on top, such as tile or carpet.
+The stair tread is the part of the stairway that is stepped on.
+Treads are often made of wood, although they may have another layer on top, such as tile or carpet.

-Stair risers are the vertical pieces that connect the treads—the piece of the staircase in front of your toes as you’re walking up.
-Risers might be made of wood or an engineered wood product for extra strength.
+Stair risers are the vertical pieces that connect the treads: the piece of the staircase in front of your toes as you’re walking up.
+Risers might be made of wood or an engineered wood product.

 Spindles, aka Balusters

 Spindles, or balusters, provide vertical support for the stair railing.
 Traditional staircases might have wooden spindles, while a more modern stairway might have metal balusters.